Led Lenser H7 Headlamp

 Well, there’s the main on/off switch, doing exactly what it’s supposed to.
 It’s a small button, but most of the time I don’t have a problem hitting it even with gloves on.
 It would not be possible with mitts or very thick gloves, though.

 The focusing ability is very helpful.
 On its widest setting, the beam is about 70°, illuminating a very nice area right in front of me when needed (late night dinner).
 On narrow it’s maybe around 20°, making precision tasks easier.
 The beam is not completely round and homogenous, but it’s not terrible either.
-For its price and other specification, this is not a major problem at all.
+For its price and other specifications, this is not a major problem at all.

 At minimum brightness, the lamp puts out only about 17 lumens.
 Believe it or not, this is a lot.
 In a completely dark place, with my eyes adjusted, sometimes I even think it’s too bright.
 For sure it’s enough for eating in the dark or moving around camp (let’s say late night potty break).
 Used like this, a set of fully-charged batteries lasts forever.
 OK, not forever, but usually at least 14-16 nights in the backcountry the way we use them (more on that later).